projectriff/projectriff.io/docs/v0.5/runtimes/streaming.md

 **Processors** are the glue between streams and functions.
 An instance of a processor tells the streaming runtime that a given function should react to messages flowing on its _input_ stream(s) and forward results to its _output_ stream(s).

 Upon creation of a processor, a deployment is created that hosts both the function (with its dedicated invoker) and a sidecar container running the [streaming processor](https://github.com/projectriff).

-The role of that sidecar is to connect to each stream, using a reactive API and invoke the function using the riff streaming [rpc protocol](https://github.com/projectriff/invoker-specification/blob/master/streaming.md).
-The function is not invoked just once, but rather several times and it is the responsibility of the _streaming processor_ sidecar to chop inputs into _windows_.
+The role of the sidecar is to connect to each stream, using a reactive API and invoke the function using the riff streaming [rpc protocol](https://github.com/projectriff/invoker-specification/blob/master/streaming.md).
+The function is invoked once per window.
+It is the responsibility of the _streaming processor_ sidecar to chop inputs into windows.

 > NOTE: The windowing function implemented by the streaming processor is currently hardcoded to create windows every minute.

-Here is how to create an example processor using a function that averages numbers over time:
+Here is an example processor using a [time-averager](https://github.com/projectriff-samples/time-averager) function that emits an average of the input numbers computed every 10 seconds:

 ```bash
 riff function create time-averager \